FoliK15/Hash-Matching-Key-Decryption-Ethical-Hacking-/README.md

 3. Compares **MD5(candidate AES key)** to the target AES key MD5 and stops on the **match**.
 4. Uses the winning AES key to decrypt all files in `messages/` with **AES-CBC (IV=00…00)**.
 5. Compares **MD5(plaintext)** to the target message MD5 and stops on the **match**.
-6. Prints a human-readable plaintext and saves artifacts.
+6. Prints a human-readable plaintext.